mrlhansen/idrac_exporter/README.md

 http://localhost:9348/metrics?target=123.45.6.78
 ```

 Every time the exporter is called with a new target, it tries to establish a connection to iDRAC.
-If the target is unreachable or if the authentication fails, the target will eventually be flagged as invalid, and any subsequent call to that target will simply be ignored and a status code 500 is returned.
+If the target is unreachable or if the authentication fails, the target can be flagged as invalid, after which any subsequent call to that target will simply be ignored and a status code 500 is returned.

 ## Supported Systems
 The program supports several different systems, because they all follow the Redfish standard.
 The exporter has been tested on the following systems.